ananyan/ananyan.github.io/_projects/5_project.md

         {% include figure.html path="assets/img/Sentry/ExplodedView.PNG" alt = "An exploded view of the speed bump parts.
 Rubber surface, steel plates, scissor jacks, weather-proof enclosure." class="img-fluid" %}
     </div>
 </div>

-Although all members of the team contributed to certain parts of the system such as determining the lifting mechanism, I was specifically in charge of leading a task force of 5 members to develop the active surface (the plates that attached to the lifting mechanism to form the bump and the rubber cover).

 ## The Result
 The final prototype of the entire system could successfully be signaled to lower, driven over, and lifted back up with corresponding LEDs on the sign.
 The photo below shows the final prototype.